openstack-archive/fuel-plugin-lma-collector/deployment_scripts/puppet/modules/lma_collector/README.md

   Valid options: a string.
 * `openstack_deployment_name`: *Optional*.
 Additional label to identify the environment.
 Valid options: a string.
 Default: empty string.
+* `enable_notification`: *Optional*.
+Whether or not enable notifications in the alerting system.
+Valid options: a boolean.
+Default: true.
+* `activate_alerting`: *Optional*.
+Whether or not configure alerting system for all clusters.
+Valid options: a boolean.
+Default: true.

 Limitations
 -----------